Mean-field interacting multi-type birth-death processes with a view to applications in phylodynamics: Theoretical results: a mean-field interacting multi-type birth-death process with general rates

-Its infinitesimal generator $B^N$ acts on a subset of $\bar{C}(\Mpn(\N_0^d))$, the bounded continuous functions on $\Mpn(\N_0^d)$.
+Its infinitesimal generator $B^N$ acts on a subset of $\bar{C}(\Mpn(\N_0^{\typ}))$, the bounded continuous functions on $\Mpn(\N_0^{\typ})$.
 More specifically, $B^N$ acts on functions of the form with $f\in \Delta_N$, via $B^Nh(\nu):=(B_\birth^{N}+B_\death^{N}+B_\mut^{N})h(\nu)$, where

-with $\be_i$ the $i$th unit vector in $\N_0^d$.
+with $\be_i$ the $i$th unit vector in $\N_0^{\typ}$.

 To formally state the exchangeability of the system and the Markovian nature of~$\Pi^N$, we require some notation.
-Let $\alpha^N(\nu,\dd \bz)$ be a kernel from $\Mpn(\N_0^d)$ to $(\N_0^d)^N$ defined via
+Let $\alpha^N(\nu,\dd \bz)$ be a kernel from $\Mpn(\N_0^{\typ})$ to $(\N_0^{\typ})^N$ defined via

-i.e.\ $\alpha^N(\nu,\cdot)$ puts mass uniformly among all the system states $\bz\in (\N_0^d)^N$ that are compatible with an empirical distribution~$\nu$.
-For $f\in \bar{C}((\N_0^d)^N)$, we write $\alpha^Nf(\cdot)=\sum_{\bz\in (\N_0^d)^N} f(\bz)\alpha^N(\cdot,\dd \bz)$.
-(In particular, $\alpha^Nf\in \bar{C}(\Mpn(\N_0^d))$.)
+i.e.\ $\alpha^N(\nu,\cdot)$ puts mass uniformly among all the system states $\bx \in (\N_0^{\typ})^N$ that are compatible with an empirical distribution~$\nu$.
+For $f\in \bar{C}((\N_0^{\typ})^N)$, we write $\alpha^Nf(\cdot)=\sum_{\bz\in (\N_0^{\typ})^N} f(\bz)\alpha^N(\cdot,\dd \bz)$.
+(In particular, $\alpha^Nf\in \bar{C}(\Mpn(\N_0^{\typ}))$.)

-\begin{proposition}[Exchangeability] Let $\nu^N_0\in \Mpn(\N_0^d)$ and assume $\bZ^N(0)$ has distribution $\alpha^N(\nu^N_0,\cdot)$.
+\begin{proposition}[Exchangeability] Let $\nu^N \in \Mpn(\N_0^{\typ})$ and assume $\bZ^N(0)$ has distribution $\alpha^N(\nu^N,\cdot)$.
 For all $t\geq 0$, $\bZ^N(t)=(\bZ^{N}_1(t),\ldots,\bZ^{N}_N(t))$ is exchangeable and $\Pi^N$ is a Markov process with generator $B^N$. \end{proposition}

-In what follows, we consider a limit of large systems.
-For the germinal center application, this means that we assume the initial number of B cells to be large.
+In what follows, we consider the limit of large systems.
+For the germinal center application, this means that we assume the initial number of B-cells to be large.
 Any dependence of the rates on the \emph{total mass} therefore is meant to be relative to the initial mass.
-To establish the limiting object, we rely on the \emph{propagation of chaos} theory.
-To make this precise, we recall the following definition~\cite[Def.
-2.1]{Sznitman1991}.